Old Rag Mountain: Hiking

 The summit of Old Rag is accessible via a system of trails in Shenandoah National Park.
 The shorter, most common way is from a parking area in Nethers near the end of Madison County's SR 601, off Virginia State Route 231, at the base of the mountain.
 A 9 mi circuit hike or a 5.4 mi out-and-back hike to the summit can be made.
 The circuit hike makes use of the Ridge Trail which ascends the mountain 1.6 mi to the first false summit.
 The trail then turns into a rock scramble, which can be strenuous for inexperienced hikers, for 1.1 mi to the summit and intersection with the Saddle Trail which descends 1.9 mi down the saddle of the ridge past Byrds Nest #1 shelter and Old Rag shelter to the junction with Weakley Hollow Fire Road.
 The Fire Road then descends 2.5 mi to the Old Rag parking area.

 The summit can also be reached from Skyline Drive by following Old Rag Fire Road from the drive at milepost 43 to its eastern terminus with the Saddle Trail and then follow that trail to the summit.

 The upper Old Rag parking area was closed to public vehicles in 2010.
 Parking was limited to the lower field parking area, adding a 0.9 mi walk on asphalt.

-In 2019, the National Park Service announced the construction two new parking lots, forming a new trailhead.
+In 2019, the National Park Service announced the construction of two new parking lots, forming a new trailhead.
 With this addition, the previous primary field lot is only used for overflow parking.

 In 2022, the National Park Service announced the requirement of day-use tickets for each hiker between March 1 and November 30.
 The goal is to reduce impact on natural resources and overcrowding on the trails.
 The day-use ticket is in addition to the Shenandoah National Park pass fee.